italia/spid-cie-oidc-docs/docs/en/trust_marks_spid.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The TMs issued for the Leaves MUST be published by the Leaves themselves in their own **Entity Configuration**, inside the claim **trust_marks**.
-This is composed by lists of JSOB objects, each of them MUST contain at least the claims **id** and **trust_mark**, where the first identifies the TM, and the second contains the signed JWT of the TM.
+This is composed by lists of JSON objects, each of them MUST contain at least the claims **id** and **trust_mark**, where the first identifies the TM, and the second contains the signed JWT of the TM.

 Following, a non-normative example of the object **trust_marks** inside the Entity Configuration of an RP-type Leaf.